Synclavier/Documentation/User Documentation/Blue Manuals/Readme.txt

-This Scan-Job is in progress.
-I hope to finish it during the coming 2 months.
+This Scan-Job is nearly finished...

-Manfred Waluga  06/2021
+Manfred Waluga  11/2021